The renormalization of the shell-model GT operator starting from effective field theory for nuclear systems: Results

 Similar positive conclusions may be drawn from the inspection of the behavior of the nickel two-neutron separation energies ($S_{2n}$) as a function of the neutron number, which we have reported in Fig. \ref{S2nNi}.
-We note that the discrepancy between the results obtained with $A=58$ \heff~(dashed black line) and the density-dependent \heffs~(solid black line) starts to enlarge at $N=44$, but from that point on there are only extrapolated values and no experimental counterpart.
+We note that the discrepancy between the results obtained with $A=58$ \heff~ (dashed black line) and the density-dependent \heffs~ (solid black line) starts to enlarge at $N=44$, but from that point on there are only extrapolated values and no experimental counterpart.

-We have pointed out in our previous study of nuclear systems belonging to the $0f1p$-shell region that a major role in driving the shell evolution, starting from chiral ChPT nuclear Hamiltonians, is played by 3BF that contribute significantly to the monopole component of \heff~\cite{Ma19}.
-As a matter of fact, the direct link between the properties of the monopole component and the shell evolution is provided by the calculation and the study of the effective single-particle energy (ESPE) that is defined in terms of the bare SP energy $\epsilon_j$ and the monopole part of the TBMEs \cite{Utsuno99,Otsuka22}:
+We have pointed out in our previous study of nuclear systems belonging to the $0f1p$-shell region that a major role in driving the shell evolution, starting from chiral ChPT nuclear Hamiltonians, is played by 3NF that contribute significantly to the monopole component of \heff~ \cite{Ma19}.
+The direct link between the properties of the monopole component and the shell evolution is provided by the calculation and the study of the effective single-particle energy (ESPE) that is defined in terms of the bare SP energy $\epsilon_j$ and the monopole part of the TBMEs \cite{Utsuno99,Otsuka22}:

 where the sum runs over the model-space levels $j'$, $n_{j}$ being the occupation number of particles in the level $j$ obtained from the diagonalization of the shell-model Hamiltonian, and the angular-momentum-averaged monopole component of the SM Hamiltonian is defined through the TBMEs of the SM residual interaction $V_{\rm eff}$ as follows: